rickbenavidez/ruby_llm/docs/_advanced/models.md

 ---
 layout: default
-title: Working with Models
+title: Model Registry
-parent: Guides
+nav_order: 4
-nav_order: 9
+description: Access hundreds of AI models from all major providers with one simple API
-permalink: /guides/models
+redirect_from:
-description: Access 100+ AI models from all major providers with one simple API
+  - /guides/models
 ---

-# Working with AI Models
+# {{ page.title }}
 {: .no_toc }

-One API, endless possibilities! 🌐 Connect to Claude, GPT-4, Gemini, and dozens more AI models from every major provider.
-Switch models with a single line of code.
+{{ page.description }}
 {: .fs-6 .fw-300 }

 ## Table of contents